-No handshaking or hugging.
+- No handshaking or hugging.

-> - Seating should be arranged or marked to ensure social distancing (e.g. some rows of pews may not be able to be utilized).
+- Seating should be arranged or marked to ensure social distancing (e.g. some rows of pews may not be able to be utilized).

-> - Use separate entrances/exits and/or stagger arrivals and departures times and use visual cues like floor markings to encourage two metre (six feet) physical separation through corridors and entrances/exits.
+- Use separate entrances/exits and/or stagger arrivals and departures times and use visual cues like floor markings to encourage two metre (six feet) physical separation through corridors and entrances/exits.

-> - Multiple people should not touch the same object, such as tongs, a cup, a font, or collection.
+- Multiple people should not touch the same object, such as tongs, a cup, a font, or collection.

-> - Any person who may be within six feet of another person outside of their household should wear a non-medical mask, and practice hand hygiene before putting on the mask and before and after removing the mask.
+- Any person who may be within six feet of another person outside of their household should follow current mask guidelines.

-> - The same distancing applies to singing at home-based gatherings.
+- The same distancing applies to singing at home-based gatherings.

-> - Microphones should not be shared to prevent the passing of microphones/subsequent use of microphones between individuals (which are often held very close to people’s mouths).
+- Microphones should not be shared to prevent the passing of microphones/subsequent use of microphones between individuals (which are often held very close to people’s mouths).
 However, depending on the microphone and sanitizer dry time, it may be possible to sanitize between use.
 One would need to reference: